markope/crossbarwww/website/crossbario/iotcookbook/Home.md

 * [[Tessel]]

+## Running things

+The code for all of the above is in the [crossbarexamples repository](https://github.com/crossbario/crossbarexamples) under `iotcookbook`.
+Clone this locally or download it as a ZIP file.

 ## Getting a WAMP router

 There are three main ways to gettin a WAMP router

-* We offer a [demo instance](../docs/Demo-Instance) for testing and light development workloads.
+* We offer a [demo instance](../docs/Demo-Instance) (**under construction**) for testing and light development workloads.
 * You can quickly spin up a virtual machine with Crossbar.io preinstalled.
 We suggest [Microsoft Azure](../docs/Setup-on-Microsoft-Azure), but [Amazon EC2](../docs/Setup-on-Amazon-EC2) also works.
 * You can [install Crossbar.io yourself](../docs/Local-Installation).